Notice of Privacy Practices

 Although your health record is the physical property of the SHC, the information belongs to you.
 You have the right to:

 - Request a Restriction on certain uses and disclosures related to treatment, payment or health care operations; although we are not legally required to comply.
-Restrictions for disclosures to health plans must be observed in some cases.

 - Request Confidential Communications of your health information by alternative means or at an alternative location, but you must tell us how or where you wish to be contacted.